Virginia Woolf by Hermione Lee

 Dissolution: The Crisis of Communism and the End of East Germany by Charles S. Maier

-Problems of Democratic Transition and Consolidation: Southern Europe, South America and Post-Communist Europe by Juan J. Linz, by Alfred Stepan
+Problems of Democratic Transition and Consolidation: Southern Europe, South America and Post-Communist Europe by Juan J. Linz and Alfred Stepan

 The Dawn of Peace in Europe by Michael Mandelbaum